Daniel5055/valipop/dissertation.md

 I also utilised Github Workflows for building and pushing images to the GitHub Container Registry (GHCR).
 The GHCR is a publicly available container registry which allowed me to easily distribute the images.
 On each commit, the images for the ValiPop image are built and pushed easily without any developer interaction needed.

-- To aid me in development, established continuous integration using Github Worflow
-    - Allows for ValiPop to built and tested after every commit to determine if it is functioning
-    - Allows for pushing new images to registry on new commits
-        - As opposed to manually uploading images, less work

-- Although found whilst implementing that there are memory limits to the tests
-    - As some of the ValiPop use a lot of memory, forced to scale down some tests for the CI
-    - E2E tests remain, but removed some of the tests which tests larger populations (such as over 500k)

 ### 6.5.
 Documenting ValiPop

 To help in the restoration of ValiPop, I also documented much of what I learned about ValiPop for potential users and developers to read.
 However, as the audience of the documentation could range widely in technical skills, I generally focusing on making it simple to understand whilst as detailed as possible.
 To make the general documentation publicly available, I hosted the documentation from the Github repository using Github Pages.
 The documentation can viewed at the following address: https://stacs-srg.github.io/population-model/.

-- Generally about the aim of documentation to help users understand ValiPop
-- Aimed at both end users and future developers
-- Consequently, needed to be simple to understand but also very detailed

 #### 6.5.1.
 Reference Sheets